Sadly due to licence restrictions we are not permitted to allow entry after 10.30pm or entry for children.

 Sunday day times: ticketed workshops when scheduled..
 11am - 4pm please see listings for details.

 Sundays and Mondays evenings are ticketed Prestige Performance Concerts and Special Events (see listings for details).
 We open at 6pm food is available until 10pm and we close when you leave usually around half past midnight.
 15% Service charge on the bill at ticketed events and non ticketed events - tables of 5 or more.

 Tuesdays: FREE Gypsy Swing Jam Session.
 We open at 7pm until midnight, and food is served between 7pm and 10pm.
 Music starts around 8pm, until around 11pm.

 Wednesday we're closed to the public but open for private parties - contact us for further information.

 Thursday we open at 7pm and food is served from this time until 10pm.
-FREE entry for all before 8pm arrivals and £6pp for after 8pm and after arrivals.
+FREE entry for all before 8pm arrivals and £6pp at 8pm and after arrivals.
 So get in early!

 Friday and Saturday: we open 6pm until midnight.
 Food is served from 6pm until 10pm.
-FREE Live music for arrivals before 8pm and £6pp for arrivals after.
+FREE Live music for arrivals before 8pm and £6pp at 8pm and after.
 Music from 8pm until 11pm.